My-CMDhub/Django-Task-Manager/memory-bank/productContext.md

 ## Why This Project Exists

-The Task Manager application addresses the growing need for smart, efficient task management in both personal and professional contexts.
-As the complexity of work and personal responsibilities increases, traditional to-do lists and task managers fall short in providing the structure, intelligence, and automation needed for modern productivity.
+The Nexus application addresses the growing need for smart, efficient task management in both personal and professional contexts.
+As the complexity of work and personal responsibilities increases, traditional to-do lists and Nexuss fall short in providing the structure, intelligence, and automation needed for modern productivity.

 This application exists to: